Use API key authentication with the Search API

 Step 1: Create an API key

-In the Coveo Administration Console, add an API key that grants the following privileges in the desired organization:
+In the Coveo Administration Console, create an API key using the Anonymous search template.

 Step 2: Configure the search interface